 Idaho also participated in another Lumina project, Best Practices in Statewide Articulation and Transfer Systems, which seeks to develop a deeper understanding of how states coordinate their articulation and transfer programs for students who move from two-year to four-year institutions, focusing on strategies that increase access to and success in higher education.

-Additionally, Boise State University and the University of Idaho are members of the Western Academic Leadership Forum, whose members address regional higher education issues and engage in cooperative resource sharing.
+Additionally, Boise State University, Idaho State University, and the University of Idaho are members of the Western Academic Leadership Forum, whose members address regional higher education issues and engage in cooperative resource sharing.
 Another WICHE initiative, the Western Alliance for Community College Academic Leaders, brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
 The College of Southern Idaho and North Idaho College are members.

 Technology.
 Several Idaho colleges and universities are active participants in the WICHE Cooperative for Educational Technologies (WCET), a membership cooperative that accelerates the adoption of effective practices and policies to advance excellence in technology-enhanced teaching and learning in higher education.